 Once a page is reachable and structured, give the engine something worth quoting.
 Models reach for specific, attributable facts over vague assertions.

-What to add, and how
+What to Add, and How

 In practice that means: